 If you are in the process of completing your NROTC National Scholarship application and want to conduct an Officer Interview with a Active Duty Staff member at NROTC Ohio State, you can contact the Recruiting Officer, LT Spencer, by clicking here to set up an Officer Interview.

 Eligible high school students that didn’t receive or apply for a NROTC National Scholarship and college students with more than 2 years of college remaining can apply to be a College Program option here at NROTC Ohio State.

 College Program options are students who participate in all NROTC unit activities but did not receive a National Scholarship.
-College Program options generally have the opportunity to apply for two and three-year NROTC scholarships based on the candidate’s actual performance in the program.
+College Program options generally have the opportunity to apply for three, two or one-year NROTC scholarships based on the candidate’s actual performance in the program.